aimacode/aima-glossary/glossary.md

 Benchmarking is to measure the quality of something for the purposes of comparison or evaluation.

 ## best-first search

+Best-first search is a search technique of combining the advantages of both depth-first and breadth-first into a single search.
 ## biconditional
 ## binary constraint
 ## binary resolution